redhat-na-ssa/nvaie-guide/docs/software/cuda/cuda.md

 In the main program:

+1) Allocate CUDA memory

+2) Copy host variables to CUDA memory

-1) Create a CUDA kernel function that at a minimum, performs the following:
+3) Create a CUDA kernel function that at a minimum, performs the following:
     - Calculate the global thread index
     - Perform bounds checking before writing to memory.

-2) Choose the number of threads per block (a.k.a.
+4) Choose the number of threads per block (a.k.a.
 4x4).

-1) Calculate
+5) Calculate
 the grid dimensions Based on the dimensions of the data (4x2).

-3) Call the kernel function with the grid and block dimensions.
+6) Call the kernel function with the grid and block dimensions.
+7) Wait for the threads to syncronize
+8) Free the CUDA memory

 In the kernel: